-We offer two types of research grant: PhD studentships and project grants.
+Following review of our research strategy in 2023, we now offer two types of research grant: project grants and post-doctoral fellowships.
 These grants are available to UK-based researchers through open, national competition in our annual calls.

 Please call Katie Martin on 0117 909 4809 or email firstname.lastname@example.org if you have any queries concerning our research funding or if you would like to be notified of future funding opportunities.